 One of the concerns of patients before having bariatric surgery is if they are going to experience hair loss.
-Unfortunately, it is not something that is easily predicted.
+Unfortunately it is not something that is easily predicted.
 The safest guess is to assume you may lose a little hair.
 Your hair has two phases that it goes through, the anagen phase and the telogen phase.
 The anagen phase is your growth phase and your hair is in that 90% of the time.
-The telogen is your resting/dormant phase, which lasts 10% of the time until it falls out.
-As you could guess, your hair is normally growing way more than it is losing so you generally don’t notice hair loss.
+The telogen is your resting/dormant phase which lasts 10% of the time until it falls out.
+As you could guess, your hair is normally growing way more than it is losing so you generally don’t notice hair falling out.
 However, there are a number of things that can disrupt these phases.
 Undergoing any surgery can cause a shift in the telogen phase, but bariatric patients are at an even higher risk.